How to Clean and Maintain Dental Implants: A Complete Aftercare Guide

 Implant Stability Concerns

 Loose crowns or other components require immediate attention.
-While the implant itself rarely becomes loose once integrated, the crown or abutment can occasionally loosen due to normal wear or insufficient tightening.
+While the implant itself rarely becomes loose once integrated, the crown or abutment can occasionally loosen over time with normal wear and tear.

 Pain or discomfort when chewing on the implant side could indicate mechanical problems, infection, or bite issues that need adjustment.